nsg-ethz/NetPowerBench/README.md

 ### devices

 For each DUT there needs to be a subdirectory in `devices/` with the device identifier as directory.
 That folder needs to contain the configuration files of that device.
-There are templates available.
-The processed data from the measurements and the parameter values of the power model will be stored there as well.
+There are templates in that directory.

-For further details please refer to the documentation in [`devices/`](devices/README.md).
+When running the model derivation, it will first preprocess the raw data from `data/` and store it in here.
+Then it will use that data to derive the parameter values and store these in here too.

 ### legacy